-We allocate the fair value of purchase consideration to the tangible assets acquired, liabilities assumed, and intangible assets acquired based on their estimated fair values as of the acquisition date.
+We allocate advertising sales where we are the fair value of purchase consideration to the tangible assets acquired, liabilities assumed, publisher and intangible assets acquired based on their estimated fair values as have control of the acquisition date.
 Accounting for business combinations requires us to make significant estimates and assumptions, especially with respect to intangible assets.
 Although we believe the assumptions and estimates we have made are reasonable, they are based in part on historical experience and information obtained from the management of the acquired companies and are inherently uncertain.
 Examples of critical estimates used in valuing certain of the intangible assets we have acquired or may acquire in the future include but are not limited to: future expected revenues and cash flows from acquired intangible assets; the economic life used on acquired company's trade name, trademark, existing customer relationship, and contractual relationship, as well as assumptions about the period of time the acquired trade name and trademark will continue to be used in our product portfolio; the expected use of the acquired intangible assets; and the discount rates.
-Unanticipated events and circumstances may occur which may affect the accuracy or validity of such assumptions, estimates or actual results.
+Unanticipated events and circumstances may occur which may affect the accuracy or validity of such assumptions, estimates or actual results. in-app placement.